keszenheimerj/WebScraper/README.md

 # WebScraper

-Usr inputs a Facebook URL
+Usr inputs a Facebook URL.
-The Program uses a scanner, and a bufferReader to extract the text portion of the html Then, it proceeds to use ngrams to fetch important information from the file
+The Program uses a scanner, and a bufferReader to extract the text portion of the html.
+Then, it proceeds to use ngrams to fetch important information from the file.

 Go from this type of page
 <img width="1105" alt="image" src="https://user-images.githubusercontent.com/78702929/117327586-c0d1cb00-ae60-11eb-856e-8fcfbd468a1f.png">